 How to change the default browser in Windows 11 to Chrome (or Firefox, Opera, etc.)

-To set the default web browser in Windows 11, first, you need to open the Settings app, and a quick way to do that is to press Windows + I on your keyboard simultaneously.
+To set the default web browser in Windows 11, first, you need to open the Settings app, and a quick way to do that is pressing Windows + I on your keyboard simultaneously.
 Then, in Settings, select Apps on the left sidebar, and click or tap on Default apps in the window’s right pane.

-Alternatively, you could also just scroll through the list of applications until you find Google Chrome or any other web browser you want to set as default.
+Alternatively, you could just scroll through the list of applications until you find Google Chrome.
 Then, when you see it, click or tap on it.

-Either way, you should now see a list of file types and link types that you can set the web browser to open by default.
+Furthermore, if you look under the “Make Google Chrome your default browser” setting, you’ll find the list of file types and link types that you can set Chrome to open by default.
 For each file type or link type, you also get to see the app that’s currently set as default.
-Scroll down the list to locate the HTTP or HTTPS entry, which, as you can see in the next screenshot, are set by default to open with Microsoft Edge.
+If you’ve changed the web browser to Chrome, you’ll notice that the .htm and .html file types, as well as the HTTP and HTTPS entries are set by default to open with Google Chrome.

 TIP: If one of the questions on your mind is “What is my default browser in Windows 11?”, know that you can tell that only by looking at the browser set as default for the previously mentioned file types and link types: .htm, .html, HTTP, and HTTPS.
 For instance, if you check Google Chrome in Windows 11’s Settings > Apps and see that it’s the one that opens these file/link types, it means that Chrome is your default browser.
 Unfortunately, if you have multiple browsers installed on your computer, you’ll have to look at each of them until you find the one set as default.